nweiyue/tp/docs/DeveloperGuide.md

 ### 3.6.
 Common classes

-Classes used by multiple components are in the `seedu.atas.commons` package.
+Classes used by multiple components are in the `atas.commons` package.

 { end of `design#common_classes` written by: Zhang Sheng Yang }